|Tweets by @Viamede|

 Our two conference rooms, the Kawartha Room and Hilltop, are complemented by 3 restaurants, a non-denominational historic chapel perfect for speaking guests & presentations, and spacious outdoor & indoor areas for breakouts.

 Even here, our food shines.
-Chef Ken often works directly with meeting planners to ensure that their special dinner comes out perfectly, and our service team has the flexibility to adjust to changing schedules.
+Our Executive Chef often works directly with meeting planners to ensure that their special dinner comes out perfectly and our service team has the flexibility to adjust to changing schedules.
 The Inn at Mount Julian is a popular option for planners looking for a very special meal.
 For individual diners, we offer a 7-course tasting menu, created daily by our chef.
 In the past, we have used this historic location for cocktail receptions, lunch wine tastings, and even a 13 course menu.

 After dinner, our Boathouse Pub is a great option for guests to relax and unwind.
 The best bosses will have an open bar, but a close second is starting the meeting later in the morning.
 Alongside this, our Boathouse Plank is a popular option to keep the late eaters from going hungry.